MileHacker Logo

 • A popular choice for those traveling with children or couples seeking a romantic getaway.

-• Also suited for individuals who prefer a quieter environment.
+• Also a good suitable for individuals who prefer a quieter environment.

-• It provides a refreshing alternative for a Thai holiday.
+• It gives a refreshing an alternative to a Thai holiday.

 Experiences in Khao Lak